Webstrates/webstrates.github.io/_posts/2017-07-25-access-tokens.md

 disqus: 1
 ---

-An access tokens allows users to temporarily grant permissions to other users to act on their behalf.
+Access tokens allows users to temporarily grant permissions to other users to act on their behalf.
 An access token grants a user the same permissions to a webstrate as the user who generated the access token.
 Access tokens only grant access to the webstrate they were issued for.